 - It is vital that the affected person try to breathe normally.
 Undo their belt and unbutton their shirt.

-- The sternum should be pushed at least 4 centimeters down, with at a frequency of at least 100 compressions per minute.
+- The sternum should be pushed at least 4 centimeters down, with a frequency of at least 100 compressions per minute

-- Mouth-to-mouth resuscitation should only be used by people who know the technique.
-Otherwise, it is not useful.
+- You should only use mouth-to-mouth resuscitation if you know the technique.
+Otherwise, it isn’t useful.

-- If an Automatic External Defibrillator (AED) is available, it should be used to try to restart the activity of the heart.
-These devices do not require special training to be used; they are simple to use and have instructions posted on them.
+- If an Automatic External Defibrillator (AED) is available, you should use it to try to restart the activity of the heart.
+These devices don’t require special training to be used; they’re simple to use and have instructions posted on them.

 The faster you act, the more positive the outcome is likely to be.
 For sudden cardiac arrest, an even quicker response is necessary.
 For every minute that passes, the chances of survival decrease by 10%, so after 10 minutes they’ll be at zero.

 If the people around the affected person don’t act and just wait for an ambulance, the chances of a tragic outcome go up to 95%.